Cloud Foundry Security

 All traffic from the public internet to the Cloud Controller and UAA happens over HTTPS.
 Inside the boundary of the system, components communicate over a publish-subscribe (pub-sub) message bus NATS, HTTP, and SSL/TLS.

-Operators deploy Cloud Foundry Application Runtime with BOSH.
+Operators deploy CF with BOSH.
 The BOSH Director is the core orchestrating component in BOSH: it controls VM creation and deployment, as well as other software and service lifecycle events.
 You use HTTPS to ensure secure communication to the BOSH Director.

 Note: Cloud Foundry recommends that you deploy the BOSH Director on a subnet that is not publicly accessible, and access the BOSH Director from a jumpbox on the subnet or through VPN.